-25 Of The Best Avocado Recipes For Breakfast, Lunch And Dinner
+25 Of Our Best Avocado Recipes

 Simplify your morning with an energizing smoothie bowl and a pared-down, stress-free routine.
 This easy, eye-pleasing bowl begins with a fruit and yogurt base and is packed with protein, fibre and vitamins.
 Get this smoothe bowl recipe.

-13. Shrimp and grapefruit salad (1 avocado)
+13. Shrimp and grapefruit salad

 Photo, Roberto Caruso.

-This light salad with avocado, shrimp and a dijon vinaigrette is a refreshing and healthy meal.
+This light salad with avocado, shrimp and a dijon vinaigrette makes for a refreshing and healthy meal.
 Get this grapefruit salad recipe.

 Photo, John Cullen.